1912 Republican Party presidential primaries: Pre-primary campaign

+In February 1910, a poll of Republican newspaper editors west of the Allegheny Mountains by the Chicago Tribune showed Roosevelt leading Taft by 300 votes.
+In April, Poindexter stated that only Roosevelt could win in 1912.
+In June, the president of Roosevelt Club of St. Paul, with Pinchot and James Rudolph Garfield in attendance, predicted the formation of a new political party under the leadership of Roosevelt, Pinchot, and Garfield.

+An attempt was made to have the Republican Party of Iowa endorse Taft for reelection at its 1910 convention, but it failed while delegates cheered at a picture of Roosevelt.

+La Follette announced his campaign on June 17, 1911.
+His campaign was financially backed by Pinchot, William Kent, William Flinn, Charles Richard Crane, and Rudolph Spreckels.
+He was unable to coalesce the progressive movement with Governor Walter R. Stubbs, U.S. Senator Albert J. Beveridge, and others refusing to support him.
+Cummins believed that La Follette would not receive more than 200 votes at the convention.

 As formal steps toward the primaries and conventions began in late 1911, La Follette was the sole declared challenger to President Taft; though he had the support of most progressives and insurgents, few observers considered him likely to win, even in the event that Taft was forced from the race at the convention.

 On November 21, Roosevelt's name was officially entered into the Nebraska primary.
 Unauthorized Roosevelt clubs were founded in Idaho, Montana, Michigan, and Ohio.
 In December, a group of three progressive state party chairmen, led by Frank Knox of Michigan, visited Roosevelt at Sagamore Hill; he again refused to run, but privately, his will had begun to waver.
 He declined to issue a Sherman pledge and consulted with political allies through January on whether or not he should enter the race.

-As Roosevelt demurred, progressives were split between radicals, who backed La Follette to the hilt, and moderates, who hoped to draft Roosevelt and sought an opening to do so.
+In December, governors Stubbs, Chase Osborn, and William E. Glasscock announced their support for a Roosevelt campaign.